Definitely-not-AWS-Workshops/workshop-2-blog/content/11-Your-First-CI-Workflow-Executions/8-Your-First-CI-Workflow-Execution/_index.md

 ![0005](/images/11/8/0005.svg?featherlight=false&width=100pc)

-Once all the jobs are complete, it will look like this.
+Once all the jobs are complete, it should look like this.

 ![0006](/images/11/8/0006.svg?featherlight=false&width=100pc)

-Each job have downloaded the necessary dependencies or libraries from the Internet rather than using the cache.
+Each job now have downloaded the necessary dependencies or libraries from the Internet rather than using the cache.
 Take note of the execution time for each job for comparison.
 You can later improve their execution time by implementing dependency caching.

 **9.** Select **Run unit tests** job.

 ![0007](/images/11/8/0007.svg?featherlight=false&width=100pc)

-**10.**  In addition to the steps you have defined in the *yaml* file, there are many other steps within the **Run unit tests** job.
+**10.**  In addition to the steps you have defined in the *yml* file, there are many other steps within the **Run unit tests** job.
 You can review the execution time and detailed logs for each step here, which will help you debug and enhance your pipeline.

 ![0008](/images/11/8/0008.svg?featherlight=false&width=100pc)

 **11.** Click the **Cache dependencies** step.
-Since it is the very first time the CI workflow runs, you might see *Cache not found for input keys*.
+Since it is the very first time the CI workflow runs, you might see **Cache not found for input keys**.

 ![0009](/images/11/8/0009.svg?featherlight=false&width=100pc)